 - Yellowstone Forever is Yellowstone National Park's official nonprofit education and fundraising partner.
 Yellowstone Forever's mission is to protect, preserve, and enhance Yellowstone National Park through education and philanthropy.
-To learn more about Yellowstone Forever, visit our website, yellowstone.org. - Support Yellowstone National Park.
-Proceeds collected by Yellowstone Forever educational programs are used to preserve Yellowstone National Park and provide more opportunities for people to experience its magic. - Yellowstone Forever Field Educators are world class.
-The Yellowstone Institute has been providing in-depth educational programs in Yellowstone for over 40 years.
+To learn more about Yellowstone Forever, visit our website, Yellowstone.org. - Supports Yellowstone National Park.
+Proceeds collected by Yellowstone Forever educational programs are used to preserve Yellowstone National Park and provide more opportunities for people to experience its magic. - Yellowstone Forever Field Educators are formally trained.
+The Yellowstone Institute has been providing indepth educational programs in Yellowstone for over 40 years.
 Yellowstone Forever field educators are among the best experts in Yellowstone.
 Educational staff are passionate professionals with significant training who are dedicating their careers to this vital work.
-They live in the Yellowstone ecosystem, they work and train alongside park researchers and educators, and thus can provide accurate and exciting behind the scenes perspectives on the park's natural and cultural history.
+They live in the Yellowstone ecosystem, they work and train alongside park researchers and educators, and thus can provide accurate and exciting behind-the-scenes perspectives on the park's natural and cultural history.
 They know where to go and when, and they handle all the details to make the experience as enjoyable as possible. - Small group size.
-Winter Wolf Discovery programs have a max capacity of 14.
+Winter Wolf Discovery programs have a max capacity of 13.
 The program capacity size allows participants to enjoy camaraderie with fellow participants and receive more attention in a small group setting.
-It allows the educator to take an inquiry-based approach to learning and tailoring the experience to the group's specific interests. - Essential equipment provided.
+It allows the educator to take an inquiry-based approach to learning and tailor the experience to the group's specific interests. - Essential equipment provided.
 Yellowstone Forever provides high-quality scoping equipment to bring distant wildlife into crisp, clear view.
-Educators are at a minimum Wilderness First Aid certified.
-They carry a first aid kit and handheld radio during all outings and provide bear spray to participants if hiking in bear country.
+Educators are at a minimum Wilderness First Aid and CPR certified.
+They carry a first-aid kit and handheld during all outings and bear spray if hiking.
 Additionally, they incorporate teaching aids such as skulls, tracks, pelts, books, and test equipment such as temperature guns for thermal features. - Incredible in-park lodging.
 All lodging in this package is in the park, within short walking distance from popular features and spectacular scenery.
-This minimizes drive time during daily outings and allows more time to enjoy the park's features at a relaxing pace.
-It also allows more time in the evenings, after daily outings, to relax and enjoy the beautiful surroundings.
+This allows more time in the evenings to relax from the day's activities.